stuxnet88/stuxnet88/README.md

-- 👋 Hi, I’m Patvinder Singh
+- 👋 Hi, I’m Parvinder Singh

 I'm a web developer based in India, a lot of my open source work is focusing on making web development easier, which is probably why you're here.